Being 24 hours a day with someone for a long time is not easy.

 Just do it.
 This is your free time to spend together so find something you both always wanted to do and book it. (good luck with the sharks, though).

 Make sure to enjoy your travel without additional worries.
 Finding good travel insurance is one of the most important things to do.
 Cover your back while travelling.
 It will make you feel less worried.

-17. Talk about sharing some gadgets or toiletries:
+17. share some gadgets or toiletries:

-If you know that your travel mate is a good photographer while you are so so, ask them to take their camera and take most of the pictures (of course you will have to learn a bit how to take photos of them as thank you).
+If you know that your travel mate is a good photographer while you are so so, ask them to take their photo camera and take most of the pictures (of course you will have to learn a bit how to take photos of them as thank you).

-And then you can divide the items and have more room in both your travel bags for the souvenirs.
+And then you can divide the items and have more room in your travel bags for the souvenirs.